SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 	previousChoice: *previousChoiceHotkey*; nextChoice: *nextChoiceHotkey*;
 	acceptChoice: *acceptChoiceHotkey*

 Use the *...Option* and *...Choice* parameters to specify the keys, that will be send to *RaceRoom Racing Experience* to control the Pitstop MFD.
-These parameters are defaulted to "W", "S", "A", "D" and "{Enter}", which are the default bindings of *RaceRoom Racing Experience*, so you won't have to supply them normally.
+These parameters are defaulted to "w", "s", "a", "d" and "{Enter}", which are the default bindings of *RaceRoom Racing Experience*, so you won't have to supply them normally.

 The parameter *pitstopMFDMode* determines, how the communication to the simulator is handled.
 You can try different values for this parameter, if the Pitstop MFD does not open.
 Simulator Controller simulates keyboard input for the simulator and there are different ways to do that.
 These are named "Event", Input", "Play", "Raw" and "Default".
 For whatever reason, there is not the one method, which works for every Windows installation.
 For me, "Event" works best and is therefore the standard, if you don't supply the parameter.